top of page

 Then add all the necessary descendants of the 5th great-grandparents that enable you to sort out your matches, but you don’t need everyone.

-1. You might add at least one generation of children to your 2nd, 3rd, 4th, and 5th great-grandparents.
+• Consider adding at least one generation of children to your 2nd, 3rd, 4th, and 5th great-grandparents.

-3. Add all the descendants for the lines you are most interested in researching.
+• Add all the descendants for the lines you are most interested in researching.

 Ensure you set these trees to ‘Public’ to enable the DNA match relationship suggestions to work.
+Then, use this tree for DNA matches, not for record research.

-Your DNA tree can explode in size as you add more individuals that you typically would for genealogical purposes.
-You will not deep dive into these relatives, so don’t build it with the intent to maintain record research.
+Your DNA tree can explode in size as you add more individuals than you typically would for genealogical purposes.
+You will not deep dive into these relatives, so don't build it with the intent to maintain record research.
 In short, ignore record hints on this tree!

 Step 3: Create a Genealogical Family Tree on Ancestry and MyHeritage for Research

-You can also link these trees to your genealogy software programs such as RootsMagic or FamilyTreeMaker to back up your family tree.
+You can also link these trees to your genealogy software programs, such as RootsMagic or Family Tree Maker, to back up your family tree.

-For more tips about Downsizing with Family History in mind, pick up our book by the same name.
+For more tips about Downsizing with Family History in Mind, pick up our book by the same name.

 Downsizing and preserving family history does not have to be difficult.